 Insurance studies have shown that injury victims actually receive substantially larger settlements when they hire a lawyer for their case, even after paying the attorney fees.
 This is because insurance companies know that they cannot get "low ball" settlements with experienced attorneys who know and understand the value of an injury.
 One study showed that majority of accident victims who hired a lawyer believed that they received a much greater settlement than if they tried to settle their own case.

-How to Determine the Amount of Your Settlement
+How do I Determine the Amount of my Accident Settlement?

 There is no calculator or written schedule to determine the proper settlement amount for an auto accident case.
 Factors used to determine the amount of a settlement include the seriousness and permanency of the injuries and the effect of the injuries on the injured person's life.
 Other factors include the type of length of medical treatment, the amount of lost income, and the insurance policy coverage available for the accident, such as the policy limits for the negligent driver and whether other types of coverage, like uninsured motorist or underinsured motorist coverage existed at the time of the accident.